The Top 10 Must See Waterfalls In Iceland

 What really makes you double-take Dynjandi is its shape.
 No horsetail plume or simple curtain of water here… Instead, some wonderful quirk of geomorphology has conspired to produce the most flamboyant bridal-veil falls you’ll find anywhere.
 Even more breathtaking is that they seem to unfurl from the sky itself – Lake Eyjavatn, the waterfall’s source, hidden on the plateau above.
 Hike the trail to the main falls, passing its six minor siblings, and you almost certainly fall under the spell of ‘The Thunderer’.

-Falling for Dynjandi: 14-night The Road Less Travelled self-drive
+See it for yourself on our: 14-night The Road Less Travelled self-drive

 9. Hraunfossar: Near Husafell, West Iceland